pateli18/codestarter/README.md

         }
       ],
       "dependencies": { "requirements_config": ["pandas>=1.0", "httpx"] }, // The dependencies to be installed.
 The key is the name of the dependency config that will be referenced in the resource_configs.
-      "auto_overwrite": false // [OPTIONAL] If true, the output file will be overwritten if it already exists.
+      "auto_overwrite": false, // [OPTIONAL] If true, the output file will be overwritten if it already exists.
 If false, the system will prompt or skip the overwrite.
 If not provided, the value of "auto_overwrite" at the top level will be used.
+      "maintain_directory_structure": false // [OPTIONAL] If true, the directory structure from the input path will be maintained.
+If false, the directory structure will be flattened and only the filenames will be used.
+If not provided, the value of "maintain_directory_structure" at the top level will be used.
     }
   ],
   "commands": [